Outback Vampires

-Outback Vampires is a 1987 Australian film directed by Colin Eggleston and features Richard Morgan, Angela Kennedy, Brett Climo and Richard Carter.
+Outback Vampires is a 1987 Australian comedy horror film directed by Colin Eggleston.
+It features Richard Morgan, Angela Kennedy, Brett Climo and Richard Carter.
 It was written by Colin Eggleston and David Young.
 It was filmed in Yarralumla, Australian Capital Territory, Australia.

+In the film, a trio of travelers are stranded in a strange small town.
+They are instructed by the locals to visit the mansion of a local aristocrat.
+The visitors discover that the house is occupied by a family of eccentric undead people, that the mansion's design keeps changing, and that the haunted house is seemingly celebrating a never-ending Christmas.